felixreichenbach/viam-custom-module/README.md

 # Viam Custom Model Example

 A simple example of how to implement a custom motor model and how to extend it with a custom DoCommand in Python.
+To create the file structure and generate the boiler plate code segments, the [Viam Module Generator](https://github.com/viam-labs/generator-viam-module) was used.

 ## Prerequisits